MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Import-CsOnlineAudioFile.md

 ## DESCRIPTION
 The Import-CsOnlineAudioFile cmdlet uploads a new audio file for use with the Auto Attendant (AA), Call Queue (CQ) service or Music on Hold for Microsoft Teams.

+Please note that you can't export the audio file after import, you can only remove it.

 ## EXAMPLES

 ### -------------------------- Example 1 --------------------------